 If everything works normally, then this notice will probably be displayed for only a few seconds.
 After the successful update, WordPress will automatically delete the maintenance file and disable maintenance mode.

 However, sometimes due to a slow WordPress hosting server response or low memory issue, the update script will time out and interrupt the process.
 When this happens, WordPress does not get a chance to take your site out of maintenance mode.

-How to Fix WordPress Maintenance Mode Error?
+How to Fix the WordPress Maintenance Mode Error

 To get your website out of maintenance mode, all you really need to do is delete the .maintenance file from your site’s root folder using FTP.